 We invite all PhD students in the Department of History to participate in the History Graduate Student Association.
 HGSA serves two primary functions:

-- To sponsor social and cultural events that help to form friendships and to put aside academic stress from time to time
+- To sponsor social and cultural events that help to form friendships and to put aside academic stress from time to time; we invite you to propose and request funding for an event.

 The Student Life Fee supports 100 percent of HGSA's budget.